 What is Pay it Forward, Pay it Back?

-According to the website for the Oregon Working Families Party, this new piece of legislation, officially dubbed House Bill 3472, offers access to higher education without the accumulation of large amounts of debt.
+According to the Oregon Working Families Party website, this new piece of legislation, officially dubbed House Bill 3472, offers access to higher education without accumulating large amounts of debt.
 Students attending public universities and community colleges would be able to do so without paying any tuition upfront.
-After the student leaves the college or university and enters the workforce, these students would pay a percentage of their income directly to the state’s higher education funding.
+After the student leaves college or university and enters the workforce, these students would pay a percentage of their income directly to the state’s higher education funding.

 Under the current proposal, students graduating from a four-year public school would pay 3 percent of their income.
 Those graduating from a community college would pay 1.5 percent of their income.
 Payments would be deducted directly from the individual’s payroll, much like social security taxes.
 The payments would increase or decrease according to the individual’s income amount and would continue for a full 24 years.